mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Senator Melna, I think you should see something."

-Melna stopped her work abruptly and left the incandescent light of her desklamp to approach a man sitting in the dark at a telescope plate pointed toward the horizon.
-His eyes were exhausted but transfixed on the plate before him, as he carefully adjusted a dial on the lens output and made room for Melna.
+Melna stopped her work abruptly and left the incandescent light of her desklamp to approach a man sitting in the dark.
+His eyes were fixed on a smoothly polished plate before him while his hands gently fumbled with the damper controls of a large telescope pointed toward the horizon.
+She appeared behind him, unseen but heard, and he made room for her without looking away.

 "What should I be looking for, Thimlu?"
 Melna asked.